gwpmad/front-end-react/README.md

 # front-end-react
 A simple React to-do-list project that lives entirely on the front end.
+Comments everywhere.
 For the purpose of tutoring a friend.

 Remember, you can't spell 'front end' without 'frend' :)